SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-tomcat-opentelemetry.md

 ### Step 2: Configure integration

-In this step, we will be configuring the yaml required for Tomcat Collection.
+In this step, you will configure the yaml required for Tomcat Collection.

 The path of the log file configured to capture tomcat logs is needed to be given here.